emsifa/evo/docs/swagger-ui.md

 # Swagger UI

 Swagger UI is a web based application to visualize and interacts with API's resources without having any of the implementation logic in place.
 It reads OpenAPI schema to display and interact with API endpoints.

-Evo can reflect your code and generate OpenAPI schema on-the-fly, so you can display Swagger UI with minimal configuration.
+Evo generate OpenAPI schema _on-the-fly_ by reflecting your code, so you can display Swagger UI with minimal configuration.

+## Setup Swagger UI

-In this section we will guide you on how to use Swagger UI with Evo.
+In this section we will guide you on how to setup Swagger UI with Evo.

-## Publishing Assets Files
+### 1. Publish Assets Files

-First, you have to publish assets files that will be used by Swagger UI page.
+First, you need to publish assets files that will be used by Swagger UI page.

 ```php
 php artisan vendor:publish --tag=evo-assets
 ```

-## Register Swagger Routes
+### 2. Register Swagger Routes

 Then, you have to register two routes.
-First route is for displaying Swagger UI and second route is for rendering OpenAPI specification as JSON.
+First route is to display Swagger UI and second route is to render OpenAPI specification as JSON.

 To do that, you can simply add this line to your `routes/web.php`: